 - Price: $$$

-If weightlifting is your main activity, then the Nike Romaleos 4 is the shoe for you.
+If Olympic lifting is your main activity, then you may want to consider the Nike Romaleos 4.

 The shoe is also designed with minimal flex in the upper portion, which further contributes to a solid base for explosive lifts.